-Although Zambia was quiet on the political front and the economy is performing well, poverty levels remain high, particularly in rural areas.
+Although Zambia is quiet on the political front, the economy has taken a battering with falling export prices and devaluation.
+Poverty levels and chronic malnutrition remain high, particularly in rural areas.

 We helped 32,671 people secure a living by providing skills training and the results have been very successful.
 People who participated in our projects have seen their incomes increase by over 19%.
 Our projects include training in new farming techniques, better access to markets, honey production, fish and poultry farming.

 HIV and AIDS

 We provided support and services for 2,049 people living with HIV, while also developing the skills of organisations working with in this field.
 We helped establish 20 support groups, which started vegetable and herb gardens to provide members dietary supplements and herbal remedies.